pragyamittal0/21DaysOfCode/Day10/README.md

 1. You are given a number n.
 2. You are given a base b. n is a number on base b.
 3. You are required to convert the number n into its corresponding value in decimal number system

+###### Any Base Addition
+1. You are given a base b.
+2. You are given two numbers n1 and n2 of base b.
+3. You are required to add the two numbes and print their value in base b.